Last updated 8/04/20

 Communities Rise COVID-19 Alerts

-- Communities Rise launches new Covid-19 Small Business and Nonprofit Legal Clinic
+- Communities Rise Offers Covid-19 Small Business and Nonprofit Legal Clinic

 - Paycheck Protection Program (PPP) Funding Alert